roymasad/peanut-stash/README.md

 Collaborative command line cloud Stash, Share, Copy & Paste tool.

 Quickly stash, pop, send & receive console commands and text with your team.
-Helpful tiny tool for coders, IT and devops who work frequently within the terminal.
+Helpful tiny secure tool for coders, IT and devops who work frequently within the terminal.

 Unlike pastebin and its 3rd party tools/ecosystem, this tool and project is more focused on quick efficient terminal commands stashing/sharing and not on code sharing.